-Taking inspiration from the original Tesla Roadster, which the company first launched back in 2008, the new supercar promises blistering performance stats.
+Taking inspiration from the original Roadster, which helped launched Tesla into the limelight back in 2008, the new supercar promises blistering performance stats.
 And this time it's all homemade, rather than a converted Lotus Elise.
-We're expecting 0-60 mph time of 1.9 seconds, a 0-100mph time of 4.2 seconds and a top speed of over 250 mph, and up to 620 miles of range.
+We're expecting 0-60 mph time of 1.9 seconds, a 0-100 time of 4.2 seconds, a top speed of over 250 mph, and up to 620 miles of range.